 The development of interpersonal skills, opportunities for making friends, and increased involvement are among the most important contributions to health that projects can make (NHS, Health Development Agency).

-To date, Clare Taylor from Bus and Bird Arts has spent the last ten months researching the project, local residents needs and putting partners in place.
+To date, Clare Taylor from Bus and Bird Arts has spent eighteen months researching the project, local residents needs and putting partners in place.
 Mansfield & District Garden Holder’s Association’s support has been invaluable and we are now at the stage where Clare is looking for funding to furnish the Member’s Centre kitchen so the project can start to engage participants in early 2020.